mozilla-services/screenshots/docs/error-handling.md

 If you add `exc.popupMessage = "Something happened"` then that detail will be added.
 Be careful about localization here.

 Add `exc.noPopup = true` if you don't want the user notified about the error (but the error will still be sent to Sentry).

+Add `exc.noReport = true` if you don't want the error reported to Sentry.